Skip to main content

 How do PAT scanners work?

-PAT scanners were developed in 2000, and since have been praised as having the potential to revolutionise our understanding of biological processes and improve clinical testing of cancer and other major diseases.
+Since PAT scanners were developed in 2000, they have been praised as having the potential to revolutionise our understanding of biological processes and improve clinical testing of cancer and other major diseases.

-In earlier research, what physicists and engineers at UCL (led by Professor Beard) discovered was that the ultrasound wave can be detected using light.
+In earlier research, physicists and engineers at UCL (led by Professor Beard) discovered that the ultrasound wave can be detected using light.

-The results revealed tissue structures which have never been seen before.
-This meant PAT scanners can find changes in tiny blood vessels which can often be missed by other imaging tests, like MRI scans.
+The results revealed tissue structures which had never been seen before.
+For the first time, scientists had a non-invasive tool for looking at changes in tiny blood vessels which can often be missed by other imaging tests, like MRI scans.

 In this study, the UCL researchers sought to overcome the speed problem by reducing the time needed to acquire images.
 They achieved this by making innovations in the scanner design and the mathematics used to generate the images.
 The new PAT scanners can measure the ultrasound at multiple points over the tissue surface at the same time, which reduces the image development time significantly.